FAQ & Travel Tips

 For items left at the security checkpoint, call (507) 289-5836 or visit the Transportation Security Administration website.

 Q: What kind of ground transportation is available?

-A: Taxi cabs, shuttles, limousines and sedans and specialized transportation services all provide service to RST passengers and you can find detailed information about them here.
+A: Taxi cabs, shuttles, rideshare services, limousines and sedans and specialized transportation services all provide service to RST passengers and you can find detailed information about them here.
 There are also several rental car agencies that operate inside the Main Terminal.

 Q: Where do I pick up arriving passengers?